Introduction

 Display Help

-To view all shred
+To view all available options and shred

 shred --help